samskivert/scala-pf-rethink/README.md

 Firstly, `PartFuncPlus` is now outperforming `PartialFunction` exactly as we would expect it to, given that it does not have to doubly evaluate its guard functions.
-Now that it is no longer creating a new thunk for `b.+=` every time through the inner loop, we can see that not having to doubly evaluate the guards is a bigger performance gain than the small bit of indirection required by passing a function into `mapOrElse`.
-That said, the natural usage of `mapOrElse` is going to involve creating a thunk, which means that developers will probably not tend to write performant code.
+Now that it is no longer creating a new closure for `b.+=` every time through the inner loop, we can see that not having to doubly evaluate the guards is a bigger performance gain than the small bit of indirection required by passing a function into `mapOrElse`.
+That said, the natural usage of `mapOrElse` is going to involve creating a closure, which means that developers will probably not tend to write performant code.

 A second interesting change is that `SemiFunc`'s use of exceptions is getting optimized into a goto by Hotspot.
 As a result, it's performance is comparable to `PartFuncPlus`, thanks to only having to evaluate the guards once.
-However, even when the optimization takes place, it suffers from the same drawback that the natural usage of `mapOrElse` or `mapIf` will involve creating a thunk.
+However, even when the optimization takes place, it suffers from the same drawback that the natural usage of `mapOrElse` or `mapIf` will involve creating a closure.

 Further more, it seems very easy to exceed the threshold for inlining that Hotspot needs to have a wide enough horizon to do the exception optimization.